runmat-org/runmat/docs/TELEMETRY.md

 ## Where does telemetry go?

-- Clients send UDP (best effort) to `udp.telemetry.runmat.org:7846` or HTTPS POSTs to `https://telemetry.runmat.org/ingest`.
+Clients send UDP (best effort) to `udp.telemetry.runmat.org:7846` or HTTPS POSTs to `https://telemetry.runmat.org/ingest`.

-- HTTPS traffic lands on a Cloud Run service (`infra/worker/`) that validates a shared `x-telemetry-key`, normalizes payloads, emits human-readable summaries (so PostHog’s “URL / Screen” column reads like `run=script • jit=on • gpu=off`), and forwards to PostHog (primary) and GA4 (optional).
+- HTTPS traffic lands on a Cloud Run service listening at `https://telemetry.runmat.org/ingest` (the source code is available at `infra/worker/` in the GitHub repo for transparency), normalizes payloads, and forwards to an analytics service (PostHog and Google Analytics [GA4] are used by the RunMat team for analytics).
-- The UDP path flows through a lightweight Google Cloud UDP load balancer into a managed instance group running the forwarder container (`infra/udp-forwarder/`).
+- The UDP path flows through a lightweight Google Cloud UDP load balancer into a managed instance group running the forwarder container (code under `infra/udp-forwarder/` in the repo).
 Each forwarder replays datagrams to the Cloud Run endpoint asynchronously so the CLI never blocks.

-- No payloads are stored server-side beyond transient buffers; failures are logged and the CLI continues immediately.
+No payloads are stored server-side beyond transient buffers; failures are logged and the CLI continues immediately.

-- Official RunMat binaries bake the ingestion key into the executable at build time (via the `RUNMAT_TELEMETRY_KEY` compile-time env var).
+Note: Official RunMat binaries bake the ingestion key into the executable at build time (via the `RUNMAT_TELEMETRY_KEY` compile-time env var).
 If you build from source and want to talk to the hosted collector, set the same env var before invoking `cargo build`; otherwise the worker will return `401 unauthorized`.

+### Delivery guarantees

+The CLI keeps telemetry off the hot path via a background worker.
+By default it waits up to 50 ms for the `runtime_started` event to flush before exiting so extremely short scripts still count.
+This may add some wall time for sub-50 ms programs but is unnoticeable for longer runs.
+If you need faster exit times, set `RUNMAT_TELEMETRY_DRAIN=none` to prevent the worker from waiting for the `runtime_started` event to flush at all.

 ## How do I opt out of RunMat telemetry?